dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 Question 17: "Where is the installer or image stored?"
 Question 31: "Can this app be reinstalled from known media?"

-**If answer is "No" or "We think so but not sure" → Fix this BEFORE migrating.**
+**If answer is "No" or "We think so but not sure" â†’ Fix this BEFORE migrating.**

 ---